What We’re Seeing

 of global leaders report rising stress and more complex decisions.

-The takeaway: leaders don’t need more tools — they need the capacity to stay clear and composed when pressure rises.
+they need the capacity to stay clear, composed, and connected when pressure and complexity rise.

 68%